zzcai/Dominant_Season_identifier/README.md

-# Dominent_Season_identifier
+# Dominant_Season_identifier
-A tool for identifying dominent season from the Copernicus HR-VPP product.
+A tool for identifying main seasons from the Copernicus HR-VPP vegetation phenology and productivity product.